PieKing1215/dr-extract-rs/README.md

 The script [examples/dump.rs](examples/dump.rs) is a simple example binary that uses the library to dump assets from a provided data.win.<br>
 To run it, do `cargo run --release --example dump` and it will dump from `./data.win` into `./extract/`.

-While this is neat and all, this is a LIBRARY, not just a tool for dumping to files.
-Everything is loaded into memory and can be accessed directly from your Rust code.
+While this is neat and all, this is a *library*, not just a tool for dumping to files.

 I want this library to be very controllable: you should be able to tell it exactly what to load and when to do it.<br>This goal is a WIP: currently you control when to parse each individual chunk, and when to load assets (ie. image data) for individual chunks that have assets (currently TXTR, SPRT; eventually SOND + more?)